Request Information

 Career Exploration

-Career exploration involves the active process of investigating and researching potential career paths in more depth.
-It goes beyond basic awareness and includes activities such as conducting informational interviews with professionals, job shadowing, internships, volunteering, and taking on projects that provide hands-on experience in a specific field.
+Career exploration involves actively investigating and researching potential career paths in more depth.
+It goes beyond basic awareness and includes conducting informational interviews with professionals, job shadowing, internships, volunteering, and taking on projects that provide hands-on experience in a specific field.

 Career Tech Club Participation

 Participation in Career and Technical Education (CTE) clubs holds several important benefits for students.
-These clubs are designed to enhance the overall educational experience by providing students with opportunities for skill development, networking, and practical application of knowledge.
-During a student’s 8th and 9th grade school years, students will be encouraged to participate in several different club meetings ensuring they are exposed to several CTE pathways.
+These clubs offer students opportunities to develop skills, network, and apply knowledge to their education experience.
+During the 8th and 9th grade school years, students will be encouraged to participate in various club meetings, ensuring they are exposed to several CTE pathways.
 During a student’s 10th grade year, students solely participate in club meetings related to their desired pathway.
-Lastly, during a student’s 11th grade year, they will have chosen their CTE pathway, and will continue participating in the associated club throughout the remainder of their journey at Pathfinder.
+Lastly, during a student’s 11th grade year, they will have chosen their CTE pathway.
+They will continue participating in the associated club throughout their journey at Pathfinder.

 Future Fridays

-Future Friday is a comprehensive idea aimed at preparing students for their future careers by offering a variety of resources, and opportunities that focus on career exploration, skill development, and industry exposure.
-Future Fridays will provide students with dedicated time to engage in activities that go beyond traditional classroom learning.
-Future Fridays is designed to help students make informed decisions about their educational and career paths, connect with professionals, and gain practical insights into different industries.
+ture Friday is a comprehensive idea aimed at preparing students for their future careers by offering a variety of resources and opportunities that focus on career exploration, skill development, and industry exposure.
+Future Fridays will give students dedicated time to engage in activities beyond traditional classroom learning.
+Future Fridays aims to help students make informed decisions about their educational and career paths, connect with professionals, and gain practical insights into different industries.
 Students will have the opportunity to participate in the following:

 • Videos: Live and recorded video presentations or documentaries that showcase different careers, industries, and success stories.
-These videos provide students with a visual and informative introduction to various career paths.
+These videos give students a visual and informative introduction to various career paths.

-• Guest Speakers: Bringing in guest speakers from various industries allows students to hear firsthand experiences and insights from professionals.
+• Guest Speakers: Bringing in guest speakers from various industries allows students to hear firsthand professional experiences and insights.
 These speakers may discuss their career journeys, share industry trends, and offer advice to students.

-• Sessions: Workshops, seminars, and interactive sessions are conducted to focus on skill development, resume building, interview preparation, and other practical aspects of career readiness.
+• Sessions: Workshops, seminars, and interactive sessions focus on skill development, resume building, interview preparation, and other practical aspects of career readiness.

-• Events: Future Fridays may host events such as job fairs, industry panels, and workshops that highlight specific fields of interest.
-These events provide students with opportunities to ask questions, network, and gather information.
+• Events: Future Fridays may host job fairs, industry panels, and workshops highlighting specific fields of interest.
+These events allow students to ask questions, network, and gather information.

 …and so much more!
-At Pathfinder, we welcome our student’ ideas and suggestions for our Future Fridays!
+We welcome our students’ ideas and suggestions for our Future Fridays at Pathfinder!

 Core Curriculum: Grade 8